-Remember: fat is a necessity.
-Fat is your new fuel, and because it’s calorie-dense it tempers your hunger.
-Keep your fat intake up to maintain good energy levels and low hunger throughout the day.
+Fat is necessary because it’s your new fuel.
+Plus its calorie-dense properties can temper your hunger.
+Keep your fat intake high to maintain energy levels and lower your cravings throughout the day.

 As your body loses the fluids associated with its carbohydrate stores, you’ll need to replenish them by drinking more water.
-Ketosis makes you thirsty; extra H2O shouldn’t be a problem.
+Ketosis makes you thirsty; drinking extra H2O is the solution.

 As your body depletes its glucose and water stores, it also loses sodium.
 To counter this, add salt to your foods.
 Use a potassium-sodium blended salt to replenish the potassium your body loses.
 One alternative to salt is a sweet, low-carb tablet that you can drop in water—called Nuun electrolyte tablets (aff link).
 Each tablet contains 4g of carbohydrates, with 1g of sugar.